RealistAI/bq_migration_automation_tool/README.md

 Folder Structure:
 <pre>
-|-- Teradata SQLs
+|-- Input
     |--radd_master_directory
         |-- my_sql.sql
         …
-|-- BigQuery SQLs
+|-- Output
     |--simba_directory
         |-- my_sql.sql
 </pre>

-The Teradata SQLs folder contains all of the Teradata SQLs for the UC4 Jobs.
+The Input folder contains all of the Teradata SQLs for the UC4 Jobs.
-The BigQuery SQLs folder contains all of the converted BigQuery SQLs for the UC4 Jobs
+The Output SQLs folder contains all of the converted BigQuery SQLs for the UC4 Jobs

 DWH Migration Tools Repo\
 This is the Github repository that contains the dwh-migration-tools that is required for the transpilation of the Teradata SQL. <br><br>

 ## Setup
+the service consists of 4 portions as indicated by the Makefile.
-The first part of the Makefile will run the setup.py.
-This script will clone the required repos into the local file system, if the given Github repo exists already in our local file system, we will do a git pull instead. <br><br>
+The first part of the Makefile `make install` will install all the required dependencies for the BigQuery Migration service. the other parts of the Makefile run what we see below. setup.py is run in each separate make command. the setup.py script will clone the required repos into the local file system.
+If the given Github repo exists already in our local file system, we will do a git pull instead. <br><br>

-## Dataset Mapping
+## Teradata to BigQuery Dataset Mapping
+The third part of the Makefile is the `make mapping` command, which runs the Teradata to BigQuery Dataset Mapping.
-The Dataset Mapping parses through the given SQL for each job, extracts the table names attached to each job, and creates a mapping configuration file that maps those tables into the correct dataset for the associated business unit.
+The Teradata to BigQuery Dataset Mapping parses through the given SQL for each job, extracts the table names attached to each job, and creates a mapping configuration file that maps those tables into the correct dataset for the associated business unit. it also uploads the mapping to a BigQuery table called `teradata to bq mapping`.
 <br><br>

+## Tranlate SQL
+The second part of the Makefile is the `make translate` command which runs the transpilation, validation and uploading to BigQuery.
+It also runs the github integration as seen below.

-## Transpilation
+### Transpilation
-The transpilation is the process that takes the terdata SQL and transpiles it into BigQuery SQL.
+The transpilation is the process that takes the teradata SQL and transpiles it into BigQuery SQL.
-This process is completed using `bqms-run`.
-The script sets the environment variables required by the BQMS tool and then run the `bqms-run` command to initilize the transpilation process. <br><br>
+This process is completed using `submit_job_to_bqms` function.
+The function sets the environment variables required by the BQMS tool and then runs the `bqms-run` command to initilize the transpilation process. <br><br>

-## Dry Run
+### Dry Run
-We then iterate through the files in the BQMS output, we submit a dry run for every query for each specific job.
+We then iterate through the files in the `BQMS_OUTPUT_FOLDER/translated` folder.
+We submit a dry run for every query for each specific job.
 If the query is successful the file will then be moved into the UC4_SQL_REPO in the bigquery_sql/ directory.
-If the querys it will stay in the teradata_sql/ directory. <br><br>
+If the query fails it will stay in the teradata_sql/ directory. <br><br>

-## Transpilation Logs
+### Transpilation Logs
 At the end of the Dry-run validation, whether a dry-run is successul for not, the query data is uploaded to the transpilation_logs table in BigQuery where it can be accessed to get accurate logs for the dry-runs success' or failures.
-If the Dry-run is successful it will have a status of `SUCCEEDED`, it will have the time the dry-run ran and the specific query that succeeded.
-If the dry-run fails it will have a status of `FAILED`, it will have the time the dry-run ran, the specific query that failed and the error message explaining why the dry-run validation wasn't successful. <br><br>
+If the Dry-run is successful it will have a status of `SUCCEEDED`, it will have the time the dry-run ran and the specific query that succeeded as well as any reference SQLs.
+If the dry-run fails it will have a status of `FAILED`, it will have the time the dry-run ran, the specific query that failed and the error message explaining why the dry-run validation wasn't successful as well as any reference SQLs. <br><br>

-## Github Integration
+### Github Integration
-Upon completion of the validation process, the script will create a new branch in the repository, and push the new branch with its changes to the repository stored in github. <br><br>
+Upon completion of the validation process, the script will create a new branch in the repository, and push the new branch with its changes to the repository stored in github. the last part of the Makefile is the `make git` command, which will create a pull request for the most recent branch in the `UC4_SQL_REPO` repository.<br><br>

 ## Usage
 In order to utilize this tool, you first need to clone the project into the directory of your choice `git clone https://github.com/RealistAI/bq_migration_automation_tool.git`, navigate into the newly cloned directory `cd bq_migration_automation_tool`, and alter the config.py to your own specification.
-Create a Pip virtual environment using `pipenv shell` and then use the Makefile to install the requirements.txt by running `make install`, then you neeed to run `make mapping`, this will get the current Teradata to BigQuery object mapping.
-Finally you run the `make translate` command which will run the translation, validation and pushing the new changes to the github repository. <br><br>
+Create a Pip virtual environment using `pipenv shell` and then use the Makefile to install the requirements.txt by running `make install`, then you need to run `make mapping`, this will get the current Teradata to BigQuery object mapping.
+Finally you run the `make translate` command which will run the translation, validation and pushing the new changes to the github repository.
+Then you will run the optional `make git` if you desire to create a pull request for the most recent branch in the `UC4_SQL_REPO` repository.<br><br>

 ## Configuration Options
 ### Common Config